thosgood/this-weeks-finds/markdown/101-151/week147.md

-Combinatorists have lots of fun thinking about how to take equations in N and prove them using explicite isomorphisms in FinSet - they call such a proof a \"bijective proof\".
+Combinatorists have lots of fun thinking about how to take equations in N and prove them using explicite isomorphisms in FinSet - they call such a proof a "bijective proof".
 To read more about this, try:

-5\) James Propp and David Feldman, Producing new bijections from old, Adv.
+5) James Propp and David Feldman, Producing new bijections from old, Adv.
 Math.
 113 (1995), 1-44.
 Also available at
 <http://www.math.wisc.edu/~propp/articles.html>

-6\) John Conway and Peter Doyle, Division by three.
+6) John Conway and Peter Doyle, Division by three.
 Available at
 <http://math.dartmouth.edu/~doyle/docs/three/>

 The latter article studies this question: if I give you an isomorphism